-FOR VALUE RECEIVED, hereby assigns, conveys, sells and transfers unto Please print or typewrite name and address of assignee) (Please insert Social Security or other identifying number of assignee) nis Certificate, subject to the Partnership Agreement, and does hereby wer of substitution to transfer the same on the books of Viper Energy Partners Date: NOTE: The signature to any endorsement hereon must correspond with the name as written upon the face of this Certificate in every particular. without alteration, enlargement or change.
+VIPER ENERGY PARTNERS LP FOR VALUE RECEIVED, herel by assigns, conveys, sells and transfers unto (Please print or typewrite name and address of assignee) (Please insert Social Security or other identifying number of assignee) Common Units representing limited partner interests evidenced by th irrevocably constitute and appoint as its attorney-in-fact with full pow LP is Certificate, subject to the Partnership Agreement, and does hereby wer of substitution to transfer the same on the books of Viper Energy Partners Date: NOTE: The signature to any endorsement hereon must correspond with the name as written upon the face of this Certificate in every particular. without alteration, enlargement or change.
 THE SIGNATURE(S) MUST BE GUARANTEED BY AN ELIGIBLE GUARANTOR INSTITUTION (BANKS, STOCKBROKERS, SAVINGS AND LOAN ASSOCIATIONS AND CREDIT UNIONS WITH MEMBERSHIP IN AN APPROVED SIGNATURE GUARANTEE MEDALLION PROGRAM), PURSUANT TO S.E.C.
 RULE 17Ad-15 (Signature) (Signature)